Successfully investing in Austria

 How would you describe the investment climate in Austria?
 Which sectors offer the largest potential?

-What challenges do German companies face during their business ventures into Austria?
+What challenges do German companies face during their business ventures into your country?

 German entrepreneurs are generally not confronted with any extraordinary challenges when they become involved in Austria.
 Of course, there are differences, but these are of secondary importance and usually play only a minor role.
 Due to the common language as well as the geographical proximity, many procedures are similar - also in tax law.
 Tax, company and commercial law are largely the same as in Germany, so that no major surprises are to be expected.